onyx-platform/onyx-starter/README.md

 2. ./setup-hq.sh
 3. ./run-hq.sh

-In core.clj, alter the line:
+In core.clj, modify the line:
 `(def vm-hornetq? true)`
 to
 `(def vm-hornetq?  false)`.

 Then evaluate the sample file bit by bit, as above.

-After the line:
+After evaluating the line:
 `(def env (onyx.api/start-env env-config))` start the dashboard by:

-INSERT JAR RUNNING HERE.
+`ZOOKEEPER_ADDR="127.0.0.1:2186" HORNETQ_HOST="127.0.0.1" HORNETQ_PORT=5445 java -jar onyx-dashboard-VERSION-NUMBER.jar`

+Make sure to replace VERSION-NUMBER with the version of the jar you have downloaded.
+Then continue evaluating the core.clj forms.
+After evaluating the shutdown-env line, the dashboard will be unable to operate (there will be no running ZooKeeper instance) and you will need to restart it.

 ## License